maria20150403/API-Essentials-and-LLM-Assisted-Support/_episodes/01-Introduction.md

 You might already be familiar with the concept of APIs from using Python.
 Although library APIs in Python, such as the `math` library, differ from web APIs, the principle remains the same.
 For instance, instead of writing out the formula to calculate a mean, you can simply use `math.mean()`.

+>What is an API?
-An application programming interface (API) is a way for two or more computer programs or components to communicate with each other.
+>An application programming interface (API) is a way for two or more computer programs or components to communicate with each other.
+{: .callout}

 >## Let’s create a query
 > Run this query: https://api.weather.gov/stations?limit=10&state=CT